uqlibrary/technology-training/R/tidyverse_next_steps/tidyverse_next_steps.md

   mutate(year = as.integer(year))
 ```

-We add a `mutate()` step to convert the years from character to
+We add a `mutate()` step to convert the type fo the year column from
-integers.
+character to integer.

 This is better, but there is still an issue: our `value` variable
-contains many different indicators.
+contains many different indicators (i.e. entirely different units).

 #### Widening